Connect with others who understand.

 Inflammation and Swelling

-Swelling and inflammation are common after any surgical procedure, including breast reconstruction.
-These symptoms can contribute to discomfort and aching sensations in the reconstructed breast.
-Swelling usually peaks within the first few weeks and gradually goes away within about eight weeks.
+Swelling, itching, and inflammation are common after any surgical procedure, including breast reconstruction.
+These surgical side effects can contribute to discomfort and aching sensations in the reconstructed breast.
+Swelling usually peaks within the first few weeks and gradually goes away within eight weeks or so.

 Muscle Pain

-Flap-based reconstruction may involve the transfer of muscles from another area of the body, such as the back or abdomen.
+Flap-based reconstruction may involve the transfer of muscles, fat, and skin from another area of the body, such as the back or abdomen.
 The muscles in the donor site and the reconstructed breast may experience temporary discomfort and soreness as they adapt to their new positions.
+Implant-based reconstruction can also lead to muscle pain, especially if the implants are positioned behind the chest wall muscle.

 Neurologic Pain

-Nerve injuries to the intercostal and pectoral nerves can lead to nerve-related pain, such as tingling, burning, or shooting sensations.
+Nerve injuries to the intercostal and pectoral nerves can lead to symptoms like tingling, burning, or shooting pain.
 This may improve as the nerves regenerate.

 When Is Post-Reconstruction Pain Cause for Concern?

 Severe stabbing pain that doesn’t improve with time or treatment may require medical attention.
-Following are some issues that warrant follow-up with your doctor.
+Here are some possible causes that warrant follow-up with your doctor.

 Capsular Contracture

 Capsular contracture happens when the scar tissue around a breast implant becomes tight and squeezes, causing pain, hardness, and changes in how the breast looks.
-If you feel sharp, stabbing pain along with significant changes in how your reconstructed breast looks or feels, talk to your doctor about these symptoms.
+If you feel sharp, stabbing pain and notice significant changes in how your reconstructed breast looks or feels, talk to your doctor.

 Implant-Related Complications

-Sharp, stabbing pain in the reconstructed breast may be a sign of complications such as implant leakage or rupture.
-If the pain is accompanied by changes in breast size, shape, or hardness, you'll need to consult with your medical team promptly.
+Sharp, stabbing pain in the reconstructed breast may be a sign of complications, such as implant leakage or rupture.
+If the pain is accompanied by changes in breast size, shape, or firmness, consult with your medical team as soon as possible.

 Infection

-Pain that is persistent, accompanied by fever, chills, or discharge from the incision site, may be caused by an infection.
-In such cases, seeking medical attention is crucial to prevent further complications.
+Persistent pain that is accompanied by fever, chills, or discharge from the incision site may be caused by an infection.
+When this occurs, seeking medical attention is crucial to prevent further complications.

 Pain should resolve once your body heals, but some MyBCTeam members have noted lingering pain years after treatment.
 “The scarring from the radiation goes under my armpit also and aches and burns,” said one member.
-“Basically, I was told that happens sometimes, so it has been just living with that and the very sharp stabbing pains at times in the breast/chest area when I move.
-Thankfully, that doesn’t happen as often as the first few years.”
+“Basically, I was told that happens sometimes, so I just have to live with that and the very sharp stabbing pains at times in the breast/chest area when I move.
+Thankfully, that doesn’t happen as often as in the first few years.”

 When Is Stabbing Pain a Medical Emergency?

-While sharp stabbing pain in the chest after breast reconstruction is not always a cause for immediate concern, there are instances when it may be a medical emergency.
-It is important to recognize the signs and symptoms of potentially life-threatening conditions, such as a pulmonary embolism (sudden blockage in your pulmonary arteries) or heart attack.
+Sharp, stabbing pain in the chest after breast reconstruction isn’t always a cause for immediate concern, but there are instances when it may be a medical emergency.
+Because of this, it’s important to be able to recognize the signs and symptoms of potentially life-threatening conditions.
+In particular, look out for signs of pulmonary embolism (sudden blockage in pulmonary arteries) and heart attack.

 Signs of a pulmonary embolism may include: